awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `StorageType`  <a name="cfn-rds-dbinstance-storagetype"></a>
-Specifies storage type to be associated with the DB Instance\.
+Specifies the storage type to be associated with the DB instance\.
+ Valid values: `standard | gp2 | io1`
+ If you specify `io1`, you must also include a value for the `Iops` parameter\.
+ Default: `io1` if the `Iops` parameter is specified, otherwise `gp2`
+For more information, see [Amazon RDS DB Instance Storage](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html) in the *Amazon RDS User Guide*\.
 *Required*: No
 *Type*: String
 *Update requires*: [Some interruptions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-some-interrupt)